 1st Offense \$ 50.00

 2nd Offense \$100.00

 3rd Offense \$200.00

+lowe the Superintendent of Streets to act as an enforcing

 and allows the Superintendent of Streets to act as an enforcing person in addition to Police Officers.

 XXVIII.
 ENFORCEMENT OF TOWN BY-LAWS